Jimbly/dcjam2025/Jimb-TODO.md

 TODO
-* combat test: try B varieties and combinations for comparison
 * armor/weapon/offhand trader?
   * at least someone to buy all of your old stuff, maybe even sells it back forever
 * travel minigame